-From his Quannum Recordings debut with Latyrx,1997’s The Album, to 2003’s seminal solo album Later That Day, he’s consistently pushed the boundaries of his craft.
+From his Quannum Projects debut with Latyrx (1997’s The Album), to 2003’s seminal solo album Later That Day, he’s consistently pushed the boundaries of his craft.
 His newest project, Quite A Life, is like the exclamation point on his milestone year.

 “Ten albums is a lot for any artist, let alone an indie artist who colored outside the lines, so to speak,” LB says.
 “I'm just appreciative there was always somehow a path for me, no matter how impossible it seemed — either on paper or in practice.”

-As the first Asian-American to release a greatest hits compilation, he’s pumped out multiple smash singles across four official studio albums.
-From “Stop Complaining” to “Callin’ Out” and “I Like It, I Love It” and “I Changed My Mind,” his material has always retained a musically eclectic feel.
+As the first Asian-American to release a greatest hits compilation, he’s pumped out multiple smash singles throughout his career.
+From “Callin’ Out” and “I Like It, I Love It” to “I Changed My Mind” and "Coulda Woulda Shoulda" his material has always retained a musically eclectic feel.

 For live shows, LB often recruits a full band to “keep it all the way funky” for his audience.
 Coupled with wife/singer Joyo Velarde’s powerful voice, the unrelenting energy of his performances electrify every crowd.

 Since establishing himself among the upper echelon of indie Hip Hop artists, LB has expanded his empire into film.
-This year, he has roles in Boots Riley’s critically acclaimed film Sorry To Bother You and the Netflix movie Always Be My Maybe starring comedian Ali Wong and Keanu Reeves.
+He has appeared in films such as Boots Riley’s critically acclaimed Sorry To Bother You and the Netflix feature Always Be My Maybe starring Ali Wong, Randall Park and Keanu Reeves.

 “I'm funny, or so I’m told [laughs],” LB says.“I absolutely love comedy and being ridiculous.
 These past couple films have been an incredible experience.
 I'm especially proud to be a part of films that challenge norms and it doesn't hurt to work with your friends either.